Skip to main content

 Peer support specialists use their lived experience with a mental health condition and/or substance use disorder along with specialized training to complement and enhance another individual’s recovery through the delivery of peer support services.
 Peer support services help reduce hospitalizations and behavioral crises, improve management of co-occurring physical conditions, help restore relationships and social connection, and ultimately saves lives.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) recognizes peer support as an effective, evidence-based practice and most recently released national model standards for certification of peer support specialists.
 The Veterans Health Administration has offered peer support services and continues to expand the number of peer support specialists it hires because of their ability to help veterans stay healthy.
-Additionally, the Centers for Medicare & Medicaid Services issued 2007 guidance recognizing peer support services as a reimbursable service through Medicaid and 2019 guidance to Medicare Advantage plans encouraging the use of peer services as a non-opioid form of pain management.
+Additionally, the Centers for Medicare & Medicaid Services recently issued three guidance documents strongly encouraging adoption of peer support services, building on top of guidance from 2007 and 2019 recognizing peer support services as a reimbursable service in Medicaid and Medicare Advantage, respectively.
+The new guidance explains uses and requirements for the newly created Principle Illness Navigation code for peer support in integrated care Medicare settings and provides clarity around supervision and reimbursement of both adult and youth peer services in state Medicaid programs.

 As our nation responds to the growing mental and substance use needs, MHA, NAPS, NASMHPD, DBSA, ABHW, and NCMW strongly support this measure providing Medicare coverage for peer support services, and we urge swift passage of this important legislation.”